 Implementing a XOR Doubly Linked-List in C

-After experimenting with the XOR swap method in Java I had hoped to follow it up with exploration of the XOR double linked-list.
-Java objects however, are not directly accessible through pointer reference.
-This is by no means a limitation, allowing the Garbage collector to efficiently and safely handle memory allocation.
-Sometimes it is desired to have such access however, and you can take advantage of JNI to call assembly, or C/C++ code from within Java.
-Another option is to use the sun.misc.Unsafe class, providing many ‘unsafe’ operations, one of which is to retrieve object memory address locations.
+After experimenting with the XOR swap method in Java I had hoped to follow it up with an exploration of the XOR doubly linked-list.
+Java objects, however, are not directly accessible through pointer reference.
+This is by no means a limitation, as it allows the garbage collector to efficiently and safely handle memory allocation.
+Sometimes it is desired to have such access, and you can take advantage of JNI to call assembly, or C/C++ code from within Java.
+Another option is to use the sun.misc.Unsafe class, which provides many unsafe operations, one of which is to retrieve object memory address locations.

-Despite these alternatives, I felt compelled to follow on with my exploration of C, and implement this data-structure using a language with great (scary) low-level memory-management support.
-From previous posts you are aware that a doubly linked-list stores items with pointers present in both directions.
-This allows for traversal both forwards and backwards, at the expense of having to store two pointers per element.
-Through the magic of the bitwise XOR operation however, we are able to store each nodes previous and next pointers in the memory allocated to just one.
+Despite these alternatives, I felt compelled to continue my exploration of C. I implemented this data structure using a language with robust (albeit scary) low-level memory-management support.
+From previous posts you are aware that a doubly linked list stores items with pointers in both directions.
+This allows for traversal both forwards and backwards, albeit at the expense of having to store two pointers per element.
+Through the magic of the bitwise XOR operation, however, we are able to store each node’s previous and next pointers in the memory allocated to just one.

 #include <stdio.h>